Exercise clothing and shoes

 You can enjoy longer workouts and avoid overheating or getting too cold by choosing the right fabrics.

 To help you stay comfortable and dry, choose fabrics that pull sweat away from your skin and dry quickly.
-Many quick-drying fabrics are synthetic, made of polyester or polypropylene.
+Many quick-drying fabrics are synthetic and made of polyester or polypropylene.
 Look for terms like moisture-wicking, Dri-fit, Coolmax, or Supplex.
 Wool is also a good choice to keep you cool, dry, and naturally odor-free.
 Some workout clothing is made with special antimicrobial solutions to combat odor from sweat.

 Socks also come in quick-drying fabrics that absorb sweat.
 They can help you stay cool and dry, and avoid blisters.
 Choose socks made with a polyester blend or other special fabric.